King Charles III England Coast Path - North West

 Further south is Whitehaven.
 A sleepy fishing hamlet for many centuries, Whitehaven grew rapidly in the 17th and 18th centuries.
 Its growth, to become one of the busiest ports in the country, was due to exports from the local coal mining industry and the trade with the Americas.
 Today Whitehaven thrives thanks to its historic harbour and busy marina for leisure craft.
 Numerous attractions in the town explore its rich and varied history.

-Watch the stunning drone footage here:
+Watch the stunning drone footage from Visit Lake District below.

-Opened in 2021, this stretch continues south from Whitehaven to explore Cumbria’s wild west coast.
+This stretch continues south from Whitehaven to explore Cumbria’s wild west coast.
 First up is the classic coastal walk to St Bees, passing the official start of Alfred Wainwright’s famous ‘Coast to Coast’ walk and the RSPB bird hides at the top of the highest cliffs in the north west.

 Next is a section of stunning brand new access through farmland and cliff top, running parallel with the scenic Cumbrian coastal railway which enables linear walking throughout the stretch; before a completely different experience past the picturesque beach huts of Braystones.